 Bernie: Do you know WHY the Republicans oppose TPP?
 Many oppose it because it is not powerful ENOUGH!
 They want to give corporations even more power than this disastrous trade agreement already gives them.
-Also you have may have noticed that our good friend, Mr. Trump, changes his position almost daily on every issue.
+Also you have may have noticed that our good friend, Mr. Trump, changes his position almost daily on nearly every issue.
 So, no, I don’t believe we can trust Trump on TPP or anything else for that matter.

 Indie: So what?
 Hillary becomes President and TPP is passed?

 Bernie: If Secretary Clinton tries to pass TPP, you are going to fight her.
 I am going to fight her.
 13 million people who voted for our campaign are going to fight her.
 And I am hoping, that whoever Americans decide to vote for in November for the House and Senate, will also oppose TPP.
 We have a real opportunity to defeat this bill if we all work together.